KwemberDev/SimpleTeams/README.md

 -   Arrows fired from a dispenser activated by a player.
 -   Any other way you might want to prank your friend.

+**Keep in mind that you can still damage yourself with your own attacks.**

 ## Commands: